dcschreiber/boiler-project/SETUP_HUMAN_TASKS.md

 - Try regenerating the service key if needed

 ### Google sign-in not working
-- Ensure redirect URIs match exactly
+- Ensure redirect URIs match exactly (including http vs https)
 - Check that Google provider is enabled in Supabase
-- Verify your Google OAuth app is published (not in test mode)
+- Verify your Google OAuth app is not in "Testing" mode
+- Make sure you've saved the credentials in Supabase
+- Check browser console for specific error messages

 ---